oracle-devrel/leagueoflegends-optimizer/articles/article4.md

 # Data length: 3060133
 ```

-We convert from non-relational to a relational structure, which is what ML models like
+We convert from non-relational to a relational structure, which is what ML models like!
 ```python
 df = pd.read_json(json.dumps(all_data), orient='records')
 ```

-We start our ML process: we do a sample 80%/20% train-test split and drop the columns we don't want (columns with constant values and player identifiers add no value).
+Let's start our ML process with a sample 80%/20% train-test split and drop the columns we don't want (columns with constant values and player identifiers add no value).

 ```python
 from autogluon.tabular import TabularPredictor, TabularDataset